pyvisa/pyvisa/docs/migrating.rst

 Short summary
 -------------

-PyVISA 1.5 has full compatibility with previous versions of PyVISA. (changing some of the underlying implementation).
+PyVISA 1.5 has full compatibility with previous versions of PyVISA (changing some of the underlying implementation).
 But you are encouraged to do a few things differently if you want to keep up with the latest developments: